Honda Jazz Review 2026: Price, specs & boot space

 • Firm ride with 16-inch alloy wheels

-"No one ever regretted buying a Honda Jazz.
+"Unless they're looking for some kind of hot hatch, we highly doubt that anyone has ever regretted buying a Honda Jazz.
 It’s the sort of car that’ll continue to surprise you with its practicality, reliability and frugal fuel economy.
-The latest model is more appealing than ever, thanks to a modern cabin and clever hybrid engine setup."
+Its clever hybrid engine setup keeps fuel economy very frugal, and a mid-life facelift in 2023 has kept it fresh against its rivals."

-In true Honda Jazz form, the latest model is infinitely more practical than conventional small cars like the SEAT Ibiza or ever popular Volkswagen Polo, or for used buyers there's the Ford Fiesta.
-There’s a huge amount of headroom and fully-grown adults ought to be very happy sitting in the back - not least because someone else is doing the driving.
+As has been true of previous Jazz incarnations, it's more practical than conventional small cars like the SEAT Ibiza or ever popular Volkswagen Polo.
+There’s a huge amount of headroom and fully-grown adults ought to be very happy sitting in the back.
 The rear bench can flip and fold to provide people-carrier levels of practicality, while there’s plenty of storage space for your odds and ends.

-The new Honda Jazz combines a 1.5-litre petrol engine with not one but two electric motors and a single-speed gearbox.
+The Jazz combines a 1.5-litre petrol engine with not one but two electric motors and a single-speed gearbox.
 It drives just like an automatic petrol car, albeit one that can set off in silence.
 It’s not a plug-in hybrid, so you don’t have to faff around charging the Jazz, yet fuel economy should be very good.
-Officially it can return up to 62.8mpg depending on which version you pick - the Crosstar manages 58.9mpg, while the Jazz Advance delivers a combined 61.4mpg.
+Officially it can return up to 62.8mpg depending on which version you pick – the more rugged-looking Crosstar manages 58.9mpg, while the Jazz Advance and Advance Sport deliver a combined 61.4mpg.

 With excellent visibility and an impressive turning circle, the Jazz is in its element around town.
 It can dart in and out of spaces, while parking is easy thanks to sensors across the range, and a reversing camera on all models, too.

 Surprisingly, for a car that focuses on comfort and practicality, the Jazz does feel rather firm over less-than-ideal roads.
 You’ll find yourself flinching if you hit a pothole at speed.
-All of the current range come on 16-inch alloy wheels, do you don't have any room to manoeuvre here, either.
+All of the current range, except for the entry-level Elegance trim, ride on 16-inch alloy wheels, which doesn't give you much wiggle room on the spec list.

 While the Honda Jazz is well-equipped (provided you avoid the cheapest Honda Jazz SE when buying used) and ticks many boxes, you’ll pay more for one compared to a regular little hatchback.
-Prices start in the region at almost £27,000, which will get you a pretty high-spec VW Polo.
+Prices start in the region at just over £28,000, which will get you a very high-spec VW Polo.

-It’s not perfect (that harsh ride and high price tag), but it’s a really easy choice to justify - especially if you need a big boot or wish to carry people in the back.
-Traditionally the Jazz has always appealed to an older clientele, but it ticks the boxes for a wide variety of buyers - thanks to fresh new technology (the media system is leagues ahead of the old one) and trendy looks.
+It’s not perfect (that harsh ride and high price tag are niggles, it's not particularly engaging to drive, and it can be very noisy under hard acceleration), but it’s a really easy choice to justify, especially if you need a big boot or to carry people in the back.
+Traditionally, the Jazz has always appealed to an older clientele, but it the latest version – particularly from the 2023 facelift onwards – ticks the boxes for a wide variety of buyers, with fresh technology and trendy looks.

 There’s nothing else quite like the Honda Jazz.
-It sits between conventional small hatchbacks - cars like the Ford Fiesta, Vauxhall Corsa and the reliable Toyota Yaris plus more practical small SUVs like the Nissan Juke.
+It sits between conventional small hatchbacks such as the Renault Clio, the Vauxhall Corsa and the reliable Toyota Yaris and more practical small SUVs like the Nissan Juke.
 You might consider the Volkswagen Polo for something with similar ingrained quality.

-We'd also include cars like the Skoda Kamiq but in size it's probably most similar to the now discontinued Nissan Note.
+Such is its practicality that you might also consider small SUVs, but in size it's most similar to the now-discontinued Nissan Note.

-We've spent three months with the Honda Jazz to find out what it's like to live with every day.
-We actually tested two different models in that time: a Honda Jazz EX and a Honda Jazz EX Style.
+We've spent three months with the pre-facelift Honda Jazz to find out what it's like to live with every day, and tested two different models in that time: a Honda Jazz EX and a Honda Jazz EX Style.
 Both were everything you'd expect in a Jazz: cheap to run, surprisingly versatile and generally easy to live with.

 Any surprises or complaints?
 Not really.
-Both cars were entirely dependable during our time with them, while the flip-up magic seats proved to be a particular high point for our practicality-obsessed tester.
-Although the Jazz is a small hatchback (similar in dimensions to a Ford Fiesta), we were surprised by how well it coped well with long motorway journeys.
+All the cars were entirely dependable during our time with them, while the flip-up magic seats proved to be a particular high point for our practicality-obsessed testers.
+Although the Jazz is a small hatchback, similar in dimensions to a Ford Fiesta, we were very impressed by how well it coped well with long motorway journeys.
 It certainly doesn't struggle out of town, while the hybrid engine is consistently economical.

 Comfort and design: Honda Jazz interior

-"The Honda Jazz interior uses features from the modern Honda E electric car to make it feel ultra-contemporary.
+"The latest generation of Honda Jazz lifted interior features from the then-new Honda E electric car to make it feel ultra-contemporary, and it's been further teched up since.
 A large windscreen lets in lots of light, while the sleek, fabric-covered dashboard is a classy touch.
-Throw in a retro twin-spoke steering wheel, and the Jazz’s cabin looks considerably more fashionable than its dated predecessor."
+Throw in a retro twin-spoke steering wheel (or a sporty three-spoke on the Advance Sport model), and the Jazz’s cabin looks far more slick than its dated predecessors."

 The Honda Jazz is comfortable, too.
-The seats are wider and more cushioned than before, while the synthetic leather upholstery fitted to new models looks particularly smart.
+The seats are wide and cushioned for both comfort and support, and the synthetic leather upholstery fitted across the range in various configurations looks particularly smart.
 Unfortunately, there’s no adjustable lumbar support, but we've found the seats to be pretty supportive after several hours in the car.

 A swath of fabric across the dash is a homely touch, although it’s clear that it’s hiding what would otherwise be a huge chunk of dark, shiny plastic.
-Start feeling around the top or the bottom of the dash and it’s anything but soft-touch.
+Start feeling around the top or the bottom of the dash and the plastics are harder and more durable.

 There are a few other tell-tale signs that you’re sitting in a Honda rather than a Volkswagen.
 The shiny silver switches for things like the volume control and climate control might look swish, but they feel a bit naff to use.
-Little effort has been made to jazz up the staid plastics around the electric window buttons on the door cards, either.
+Little effort has been made to jazz up the staid plastics around the electric window buttons on the pre-facelift door cards, either, although it's improved on post-2023 facelift models.

-It’s generally a very well-finished cabin, although it is spec-dependent.
-Used buyers will need to look for a Honda Jazz SR for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec Jazz EX models come with a leather-wrapped steering wheel and gear selector.
+It’s generally a very well-finished cabin, although it is spec-dependent, especially on earlier cars.
+Used buyers looking at pre-facelift cars will need to look for a Honda Jazz SR for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec Jazz EX models come with a leather-wrapped steering wheel and gear selector.
 Without these features, the basic Honda Jazz SE feels a bit drab.
-New buyers get a bit more included as standard with the base Elegance model, which is just as well given its steep price.

 While the entry-level Honda Jazz initially made do with a small 5-inch audio system with DAB radio and just the four speakers, the whole range now comes with a slick 9-inch display.
-Designed to be operated like a smartphone, with a tiled home screen and customisable shortcuts, it’s night-and-day better than the dated media system used in the old Jazz.
+Designed to be operated like a smartphone, with a tiled home screen and customisable shortcuts, it can feel a little slow to respond but it's easy to use.

-Still, the graphics are sharp and it’s quick to respond while, unlike a lot of modern cars, you don’t have to use the touchscreen to operate everything from the climate control temperature to the radio station.
+On both versions the graphics are sharp and and, unlike a lot of modern cars, you don’t have to use the touchscreen to operate everything from the climate control temperature to the radio station.
 There are physical dials below the media system for the air conditioning, while buttons allow you to easily skip tracks, adjust the volume and skip to the home screen on the infotainment screen.

 Of course, you’ll still have to use the touchscreen for certain functions, like inputting addresses into the navigation or selecting a radio station.
 To help with this, Honda’s provided a useful finger rest below the screen.
 There’s a voice recognition system on hand, too.
 This virtual assistant can perform a wide variety of tasks, from answering questions about the car to searching for navigation destinations.

-Talking of navigation - that was only available on top-spec Honda Jazz EX models.
-This isn’t a big deal, though, as Apple CarPlay and Android Auto are standard on mid-range SR trim.
+Talking of navigation – that was only available on top-spec Honda Jazz EX models before the face;lift.
+This isn’t a big deal, though, as Apple CarPlay and Android Auto were standard on mid-range SR trim.
 These are great for mirroring apps like Google Maps from your phone onto the car’s media system.
 In-car wifi is available, too, so you won’t have to worry about running out of data.
-With new Jazz models, Honda replaces navigation with Alpine/HERE map data.
-Or you could just use your phone.
+On post-facelift models, Jazz models, navigation and CarPlay/Android Auto are included as standard across the range.

 At 4044mm long, the Honda Jazz is only a cigarette paper longer than a Ford Fiesta.
 It's 1694mm wide and 1526mm high, while its 2517mm wheelbase means there's more room inside than alternatives.